Why NFT marketplace is a profitable model

 An NFT trading platform could only work and function efficiently with a proper NFT business model.
 Current NFT marketplace revenue comes from a wide range of streams:

 Some NFT marketplaces currently don’t charge fees for minting NFTs but charge some fees in case users want to list them for trading.
-And some allow you to create and list NFTs on their marketplace for free and then charge you 2,5% per NFT that you sell successfully.
+And some allow users to create and list NFTs on their marketplace for free and then charge 2,5% per NFT that sold successfully.

 Transaction processing charges